-St. Lawrence and the Episcopal Peace Fellowship (EPF) call for Gun Violence Prevention.
+St. Lawrence and the Episcopal Peace Fellowships (EPF) call for churches to recognize the Season of Pentecost (June – November) as a time to focus on Gun Violence Prevention

 To learn more about the Episcopal Peace Fellowship and its efforts to curb gun violence

-Sara updated the congregation and community members about recent Gun Violence Prevention (GVP) efforts; pending legislation; SAFE Illinois’ efforts to build safer, stronger communities; support for gun owners’ safe storage; Lake County’s Gun Violence Prevention Initiative; and so much more.
-Her passionate and informative presentation will be available on our YouTube channel soon.
+SAFE Illinois’ efforts to build safer, stronger communities; support for gun owners’ safe storage; Lake County’s Gun Violence Prevention Initiative; and so much more.
 Sara’s slides are available now.
-Click HERE to view, or review, the presentation complete with links and phone numbers.
+Click HERE to view the presentation complete with links and phone numbers.

 There are several pieces of legislation pending at the state and national level.
 You can register with SAFE Illinois to get updates by clicking HERE.